I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-ongetsupporteddatafields.md

 <p>If the operation succeeds, this method returns S_OK.
 Otherwise, this method returns one of the error codes that are defined in Winerror.h.</p>

 ## -remarks
 <p>Data fields contain sensor-generated data, as opposed to properties, which describe the sensor device.
 Platform-defined data fields are defined in sensors.h.</p>

 <p>All drivers must support SENSOR_DATA_TYPE_TIMESTAMP as a required data field.</p>

-<p><a href="http://go.microsoft.com/fwlink/p/?linkid=131484">IPortableDeviceKeyCollection</a> is documented in Windows Portable Devices.</p>

-<p>Data fields contain sensor-generated data, as opposed to properties, which describe the sensor device.
-Platform-defined data fields are defined in sensors.h.</p>

-<p>All drivers must support SENSOR_DATA_TYPE_TIMESTAMP as a required data field.</p>